 \section{Generating a VDI on distributed data}

-We propose a method to generate a VDI representing data that is distributed across Processing Elements (\processing), e.g., compute nodes in a cluster, GPUs within a node, etc. The final VDI then represents the entire volume data in the viewport, though it may lie on multiple \processings, and can be transmitted for display.
+We propose a method to generate VDIs that represent data distributed across \processings , e.g., compute nodes in a cluster, GPUs within a node, etc. The final VDI represents the entire volume data in the viewport across all \processings~and can be streamed for remote display.

-Our strategy for the parallel generation of VDIs bears similarity to techniques commonly used in the generation of images from distributed data.
-We follow a sort-last parallel rendering approach \cite{sortlast}, in order to achieve scalability with the volume data size, and to conform to arbitrary domain decompositions, e.g.~produced by an \insitu~simulation.
-Distributed VDI generation therefore begins with a domain decomposition, with each \processing~handling a part of the overall volume (Fig.\ref{fig:generation}).
-Each \processing~generates a VDI at full viewport resolution, stored densely in memory, corresponding to its local data, called a sub-VDI.
-The sub-VDIs are composited into a single VDI representing the entire volume data with compositing load balanced in image-space, following the direct-send parallel image compositing algorithm \cite{eilemann2007direct}.
-The compositing stage receives supersegments produced on each \processing~and combines them to produce a total of up to \numSupsegs~supersegments per list, ensuring that as little detail as possible is lost.
+The proposed approach relates to techniques commonly used to generate images from distributed data.
+We adopt a sort-last parallel rendering strategy \cite{sortlast} in order to achieve scalability with data size and to conform to arbitrary domain decompositions, as, e.g., produced by an \insitu~numerical simulation.
+Distributed VDI generation therefore begins from a given domain decomposition where each \processing~only stores a part of the overall volume (Fig.~\ref{fig:generation}).
+Each \processing~then generates a sub-VDI at full viewport resolution for its local data and stores it in the compact representation.
+The sub-VDIs are composited into a single VDI representing the entire volume data using a direct-send approach~\cite{neumann1933parallel} with compositing load balanced in image space.
+The compositing stage receives supersegments from all \processings~and combines them to produce a total of up to \numSupsegs~supersegments per list, minimizing loss of detail.